Laura-Jay/tv-shows/README.md

 Create a new React app called tv-shows by using the Academy simplified <a href="https://github.com/WeAreAcademy/academy-react-starter">CRA starter app</a>

+# Data Source

+Download the episode data for the show "Game Of Thrones" from TV Maze API using this URL: <a href="https://api.tvmaze.com/shows/82/episodes">https://api.tvmaze.com/shows/82/episodes</a>

+Save the file as episodes.json in your project's src directory

 # Simplified CRA starter

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>